folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 4. Click **Save & close**.
 The request is updated and saved.

-### Duplicating a request policy

-1. Find and select the request you want to duplicate.
-2. Select **Actions > Duplicate**.
-3. Edit the policy name and any other details of the request.
-You cannot have two policies with the same name.
-4. Click **Save & close**.
-The duplicate policy saves and appears in the Request policies list.

 ### Deleting a request policy

 1. Find and select the request you want to delete.
 2. Select **Actions > Delete**.
 3. In the **Delete Request policy** dialog, click **Delete**.
-A confirmation message appears confirming the request is deleted.
+A confirmation message appears confirming the request policy is deleted.
+You will be unable to delete a request policy that is being used in a circulation rule.

 ## Settings > Circulation > Title level requests